jongrover/full-stack-react-app/README.md

 app.listen(3000, (err) => err ? console.log(err) : console.log('Running on localhost:3000'));
 ```
 6. Stop and restart server pressing Ctrl+c and the `npm start` again.
-Thenn make an update to __client/containers/App.js__ then save and browser should automatically update.
+Then make an update to __client/containers/App.js__ then save and browser should automatically update.

 ## G. Setup Bootstrap (sans-jquery)